Rock Creek and Potomac Parkway: One-way operation

+Safety

+The one-way arrangement has been criticized as confusing and unusual.
+(Full roadway reversals are rare in the United States; more common are individual reversible lanes, such as those found locally on Interstate 395 in Virginia) After the District of Columbia eliminated the reversible peak-hour lane setup on Connecticut Avenue in 2020, the National Park Service began exploring a similar idea for Rock Creek Parkway.

+In 2024, a Department of Transportation study found that crashes are disproportionately higher during the one-way periods, due to the heavy traffic and antiquated construction of the parkway, and identified several other design and signage factors that contribute to driver confusion.
+The barricades preventing wrong-way entry are simple wooden sawhorses with signs attached so they can be moved easily; Park Police officers state it is common for drivers to illegally move them themselves.
+The study recommended discontinuing one-way operation and adding construction to reduce anticipated traffic backups.
+The National Park Service plans to begin collecting public feedback for its environmental assessment over the winter of 2024-25.

 Major intersections

 The entire route is in Washington, D.C.
-All exits are unnumbered.

 Trail

 The Rock Creek Park Trail runs along the Parkway from the Lincoln Memorial to Connecticut Avenue, where it continues along Beach Drive to Broad Branch Road.
 The trail continues north along Beach from Joyce Road to Bingham Drive.

 The Shoreline section along the Potomac is the oldest section of the trail, built before 1967.

 In 1971, the Park Service set aside a lane of the Parkway north of Virginia Avenue for a week to promote commuting by bicycle.
 The experiment was a success, but caused traffic jams, so the Park Service paved bridle paths immediately to the west that had existed since the park was founded.
 The trail was extended in September 1971 to Calvert Street, and then 2 mi to Bluff Bridge in 1972.

 In 1981-82, the parkway bridge over Rock Creek at L Street was replaced and as part of that project, a separate trail bridge was built.
 It replaced a narrow section of the existing bridge that then served as part of the bike path.

 In 1997, the Shoreline Trail section was repaved and realigned.